 - Sprinkle flour over veggies, and stir to coat.
 Keep stirring and cook for 1 minute

-- Add the chicken broth, and stir everything together.
+- Add the potatoes and chicken broth, and stir everything together.
 Cover, and bring to a boil over medium-high heat

 - Remove lid, reduce heat to low, stir in heavy cream and cooked chicken, and allow to simmer for 20-25 minutes, stirring occasionally, or until potatoes and carrots are fork tender